jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 	- "you can't edit this park (or dog)"
 	- "congrats on registering and setting up your profile!  check out the parks, add your own, add your dogs, etc."

+4. DEPLOYMENT -- can't register or login!

+Other stuff for this weekend --
+1. more styling
+2. flash messages
+3. user needs to see their username in the header next to logout
+4. would love to get MAP container (if possible)